 - No custom extraction.

 Please remember, it’s a relatively new tool on the market, and cheaper than other cloud tools.
 I hope they will continue to improve.
-You can register for a trial and crawl up to 30k, with an unlimited number of products.
-If you have a few small websites, you can go for the basic package (up to 100k URLs, an unlimited number of projects).
+You can register for a trial and crawl up to 10K, with an unlimited number of products.
+If you have a few small websites, you can go for the basic package (up to 100K URLs, an unlimited number of projects).
 It costs 20 euro (~23 USD) per month.
-JetOctopus offers Agency and Premium Packages as well (crawling up to 20 million URLs).

-Using the “Elephate” promo code, you can get a 10% discount for Jet Octopus.
+Using the “Onely” promo code, you can get a 10% discount for Jet Octopus.

 FandangoSEO is a Spanish crawler, and the name comes from the lively Spanish dance.